Skip to main content

 Interviewer: All right.
 And then those atypical symptoms what do those look like?

 Dr. Stout: So atypical symptoms are . . .
-Really what it probably is is the acid and like fluid contents from the stomach moving so high up into the esophagus that it's actually spilling over into the windpipe.
+Really what it probably is is acid and like fluid contents from the stomach moving so high up into the esophagus that it's actually spilling over into the windpipe.
 We call them extraesophageal symptoms in the world of GI or like if you're really fancy you'll call them laryngopharyngeal reflux symptoms.
 But again literally it's that acid or fluid moving into the windpipe oftentimes and it can be really difficult to determine whether or not this is really due to reflux.
-A lot of these patients will end up seeing ear nose and throat doctors first because they have like hoarseness or they'll see a lung doctor or a pulmonologist first because they've got symptoms of cough or maybe they're having shortness of breath because over time the acid and fluid that's spilling over into the lungs is actually causing inflammation and damage.
-Some people will have a lot of post-nasal drip or maybe they'll have like some what we call globus sensation or just the feeling that something is stuck way up high.
+A lot of these patients will end up seeing ear nose and throat doctors first because they have hoarseness or they'll see a lung doctor or a pulmonologist first because they've got symptoms of cough or maybe they're having shortness of breath because over time the acid and fluid that's spilling over into the lungs is actually causing inflammation and damage.
+Some people will have a lot of post-nasal drip or maybe they'll have like what we call globus sensation or just the feeling that something is stuck way up high.

 The symptoms that we will see too are something called dysphagia or people who are having trouble swallowing or even odynophagia which is a fancy word for painful swallowing.